LogtalkDotOrg/logtalk3/tests/NOTES.md

 the code contributions.
 Some of tests, specially for directives, are just parsing tests for all the supported syntaxes.

-On POSIX operating-systems, you can run all these tests by calling the shell script `logtalk_tester` from the command-line.
+You can automate running all these tests by calling the `logtalk_tester` shell script from the command-line (see the `scripts/NOTES.md` file for details on how to use with POSIX and Windows operating-systems).
 Type `man logtalk_tester` or `logtalk_tester -h` for usage details, including how to select the back-end Prolog compiler.

 To run all the provided unit tests with e.g. SWI-Prolog as the back-end compiler, open a terminal and type: